Hoofer Sailing Club

-The majority of our membership is made up of individuals wanting to just take a few lessons and learn the basics of sailing.
-Yet our intercollegiate sailing team often ranks in the top 20 in the nation.
-We also have a committed group of long-time members to add to the great mix that is Hoofer Sailing Club.
+Our club is open to any level of sailing experience from beginners just wanting to take a few lessons and learn the basics of sailing, to our intercollegiate sailing team that often ranks in the top 20 in the nation.

 News